FundIngSoft2021-10/phoenixWear/README.md

 # ***Phoneix Wear - website***

 ## Pre requirements
-you must have npm and vue installed
+You must have npm and vue installed

 ## npm intallation
 Here is a guide for installing npm https://nodejs.org/es/download/package-manager/

 ## vue installation
-after installing npm, just run the `npm install vue` command<br/>
+After installing npm, just run the `npm install vue` command<br/>
 If you want to have a view of the project with a graphical interface, you can install vue cli with the following command `npm install -g @vue/cli`

 ## Project setup